romario076/Live-Twitter-Sentiment-App/README.md

 # Live-Twitter-Sentiment-App

-Uses live streamed twitter tweets filtered by your own kwy words, to make sentiment analysis to classify on positve and negative tweets.
+It is live dashboard of streamed twitter tweets, filtered by your own key words with applying sentiment analysis of tweets.
+Sentiment analysis is for classifying on positve and negative tweets.
 Store them in local database, and then creates a dashbord with live charts.

 ### Availble: